pthariensflame/pygments-maude/README.md

 This [Python](https://www.python.org) module provides [Pygments](http://pygments.org) lexers for the [Maude](http://maude.cs.illinois.edu/w/index.php?title=The_Maude_System)
-language and its interactive environment.
+language and its interactive environment; this allows Pygments to highlight these languages just like any others it supports.

 ## Command-Line Usage

-In order to use these on the command line, pass the parameter `-l /path/to/pygments_maude.py:MaudeLexer -x` (for batch Maude code) or `-l /path/to/pygments_maude.py:MaudeLogLexer -x` (for Maude system interaction logs) to the `pygmentize` comand in place of a language
+In order to use these lexers on the command line, pass the parameter `-l /path/to/pygments_maude.py:MaudeLexer -x` (for batch Maude code) or `-l /path/to/pygments_maude.py:MaudeLogLexer -x` (for Maude system interaction logs) to the `pygmentize` comand in place of a language